arkency/posts/posts/2015-04-15-rails-meets-react-dot-js-is-out-what-you-can-find-inside.md

 ## Testing

+> Inside `React.addons.TestUtils` we have special module called `Simulate`.
+We can simulate all kind of events that can originate from the browser.

 Testability is very important for us in Arkency.
 Testing is a part of our culture and a technology without a way to proper testing has a little value for us.

 Fortunately React components are easily testable. **In our book common testing approaches are shown - through mutating state, using simulated events and through references.**

 ## Bonus content

+> React.js is a technology which does have really smooth learning curve.
+You can easily transform your simpler views to React components even without knowing what’s going on inside the components.
+I want to show you an example.

 Apart from the 'main' content of a book, there are a lot materials we wanted to share with you. **We included around 50 pages of content from our blogs and dropped chapter of the book (transforming a Rails view into a React component) as bonus chapters.** It is a great source of inspiration if you want to improve your front-end skills further.

 ## Upgrade tips

+> Recently React.js got an update which is a step forward towards making your components less “magic”.
+There are some breaking changes, especially if you are not using JSX.
+Fortunately, upgrade process is rather straightforward.

 If you had an occasion to work with React before, there is a chapter about upgrading old React code to be ready for a 0.13 version of this library.
 This version introduced major changes, both in code and terminology, decoupling some concepts even more.